yasirbhutta/yasirbhutta.github.io/python/docs/functions.md

 d) By using the input() function
 Answer: a) By listing the parameters after the function name, separated by commas

- #19 What is the output of the following code?

-def myfunction(val):
-	return val % 4 == 0
-print(myfunction (13) or myfunction (8))

-Watch the Video Tutorial for the Answer: https://youtu.be/laKpsLlq60I

-#python #pythonpoll #MCQsTest #yasirbhutta

-0
-13
-False
-True
-3.5

 What is the correct way to define a function in Python?
 a) function my_function():